sugarlabs/GSoC/Ideas-2019.md

 Sugar runs on Python 2.
 Support for Python 2 is being withdrawn fast and we need to move to Python 3.
-The work was started in GSoC 2018, see [link](https://wiki.sugarlabs.org/go/Python_2to3), and needs to be wrapped up.
-See GitHub Project [Port to Python 3 via six](https://github.com/orgs/sugarlabs/projects/1) for open issues and pull requests
+The work was started in GSoC 2018, see [link](https://wiki.sugarlabs.org/go/Python_2to3), and needs to be finished and released.
+See GitHub Project [Port to Python 3 via six](https://github.com/orgs/sugarlabs/projects/1) for open issues and pull requests.

 The telepathy library does not have its bindings for Python 3, and porting Telepathy to its PyGObject binding is a prerequisite for the